Starting New or Existing Business Resources

-Monroe County Industrial Development Corporation (MCIDC) - is a non-profit organization that’s purpose is to assist in business attraction and the retention and expansion of existing businesses.
-The MCIDC can assist businesses with property searches; act as an ombudsperson, and assists manufacturing companies securing local and state incentives for their projects.
-The MCIDC also operates through the Michigan Small Business and Technology Development Centers (MISBTDC), to provide business consulting, research and training to new and existing small businesses in Monroe County.
+Monroe County Business Development Corporation (BDC) - is a non-profit organization that’s purpose is to assist in business attraction and the retention and expansion of existing businesses.
+The BDC can assist businesses with property searches; act as an ombudsperson, and assists manufacturing companies securing local and state incentives for their projects.
+The BDC also operates through the Michigan Small Business and Technology Development Centers (MISBTDC), to provide business consulting, research and training to new and existing small businesses in Monroe County.

 Monroe County Clerk –The county clerk’s office maintains records for the County of Monroe.
 As part of that responsibility they maintain a listing of all business registered with their office.
 If you would like to register your business name you can click here.